 Showing posts with label Progressives.
 Show all posts

-A real estate CEO moves to TX
+A real estate CEO moves from CA to TX

 .